-Although longlining has mostly targeted bigeye, southern bluefin and swordfish, the greatest part of the catch consists of albacore.
+Although longlining has mostly targeted southern Bluefin, bigeye, and swordfish, the greatest part of the catch consists of albacore taken mostly as bycatch.
 Pacific bluefin and yellowfin tunas are also taken in small numbers in longline sets, with skipjack only rarely taken.
 Blue, black, and striped marlin are caught in small numbers in the domestic longline fishery, but to protect New Zealand's sport fishery, marlins may not be retained by commercial fishers when taken within New Zealand fisheries waters.

-The striped marlin catch by recreational fishers in 2014 was estimated to be 113 tonnes, with 44% the fish tagged and released.
+The striped marlin catch by recreational fishers in 2018 was estimated to be 117.7 tonnes, with 53% of the fish tagged and released.
 Most International Game Fish Association world records for striped marlin are for fish caught in New Zealand.
 A recreational fishery for Pacific bluefin tuna has developed, but is limited by a short winter period when fish are available.
-In the recreational fishery most Pacific bluefin tuna are tagged and released.
-Tagging data indicates good survival rates for tagged fish.
-Fish are generally in excess of 200 kg and several world records have been claimed in this fishery.
-In 2014 only three recreational charter vessel operators reported catching Pacific bluefin tuna in New Zealand fishery waters.
-These vessels reported a catch of 26 fish, 12 (total weight 3060 kg) which were landed and 14 were tagged and released alive (estimated weight 4000 kg).
+In the 2018 calendar year just one Pacific bluefin tuna were reported caught in New Zealand fishery waters by Amateur-fishing charter vessels.

-In 2012 the recreational sector was estimated to have landed 21,898 (CV 0.21) albacore.
+The National Panel Survey of recreational fishers was conducted in the 2011-12 fishing year.
+The recreational sector was estimated to have landed 21,898 (CV 0.21) albacore in that year.
 Based on a mean weight of 4.2 kg this catch was estimated to be 92 t.
+The survey was repeated in the 2017-18 fishing year and recreational fishers were estimated to have caught 12,463 albacore with a mean weight of 4.55 kg for a catch of 57 t (CV 0.22).

-The recreational National Panel Survey also estimated 92 t of skipjack tuna was landed based on an estimated 41,182 (CV 0.23) fish with a mean weight of 2.24 kg.
-Recreational harvest surveys will provide estimates for tuna catch every 5 years.
+The National Panel Survey for the 2011-12 fishing year estimated 92 t of skipjack tuna was landed based on an estimated 41,182 (CV 0.23) fish with a mean weight of 2.24 kg.
+In the 2017-18 fishing year, an estimated 54 t of skipjack tuna was landed (CV 0.17) based on an estimated 29,892 fish with a mean weight of 1.80 kg

+Recreational harvest surveys will provide estimates for tuna catch about every 5 years.

 New Zealand is on the margins of yellowfin distribution and therefore will be impacted by any range contraction associated with stock decline or changed environmental conditions.
-Yellowfin tuna catches in New Zealand have declined continuously since the late 1990s in both commercial and recreational fisheries; this trend is of great concern to New Zealand.
+Yellowfin tuna catches in New Zealand have declined significantly since the late 1990s in both commercial and recreational fisheries with a small upturn in 2015 and 2016; this overall trend is of concern to participants in both these fisheries.